Zuru (company) explained

 Website:https://zuru.com/

-Zuru (stylized as ZURU) is a Hong Kong-based toy company that manufactures multiple brands of toys., the company operates four main divisions: ZURU Toys, ZURU Edge, ZURU Tech, and Rhodes Pet Science.
+Zuru (stylized as ZURU) is a Hong Kong–based toy and FMCG company that manufactures multiple brands of toys and consumer goods products., the company operates four main divisions: ZURU Toys, ZURU Edge, ZURU Tech, and Rhodes Pet Science.

 History

-When Nick Mowbray was twelve in 1997, he designed and created a hot air balloon model kit that won first place in a national science fair in New Zealand.
-Mowbray's kit soon became more popular, and had started his first mini business of delivering hot balloon kits door to door with his brother, Mat.
-They had sold their kits throughout high school, and eventually decided to attend university.
-They returned to delivering kits after one year of university.[1]
+When Nick Mowbray was twelve in 1997, he designed and created a hot air balloon model kit, won by a national science fair in New Zealand.
+He started selling the kits with his brother, Mat, as a first mini business of also delivering.
+They sold their kits throughout high school, and eventually decided to attend university.
+They returned to delivering kits after one year of university[1]

 Walmart later expressed interest in Zuru's products and began selling them in their stores.